Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 <a name="attribute"></a>
 ## Application Attributes

-Define your component-based application attributes in the manifest file.
+Define your component based application attributes in the manifest file.
 The attributes determine the application behavior.
 The following code example illustrates how you can define the attributes:

 ```
 <?xml version="1.0" encoding="utf-8"?>